-On that day, we did not realize that we just became Caregiver of our aging parents.
-Our lives took a quick turn onto the express way of: doctors visits, chemo treatments, insurance company battles, meal makings, picking up medication, and running out for groceries.
+On that day, we did not realize that we just became Caregivers for our aging parents.
+How our lives took a quick turn onto the express way of: doctors visits, chemo treatments, insurance company battles, meal makings, picking up medication, and running out for groceries.
 Meanwhile at home alone during all of this was our elderly dad, their household responsibilities; in addition, to our own lives - homes, children, husbands, full-time jobs, etc.

-The journey with our Mom ended very quickly.
-Her struggle with her rare form of Leukemia only lasted six months when she passed away in August of 2010.
-We found ourselves again very unprepared to deal with her death.
-We never talked about it as a family so when this moment arrived we struggled through the process of finding her a resting place, making her funeral arrangements, tackling their finances; as well as, dealing with our grief and an 83 year old Dad who is now living in their home alone.
+The journey with our Mom ended very quickly when she passed away within months of her diagnosis.
+We were not at all prepared to deal with her death emotionally, nor were there any plans ever made for it.
+We never talked about death as a family so when this moment arrived we struggled through the process of finding her a resting place, making her funeral arrangements, tackling their finances; as well as, dealing with our grief and an 83 year old Dad who is now living in their home alone.

-We received the answer to our question when Dad suffered a stroke, about a year after Mom passed away, that left him legally blind and unable to return to his home.
+About a year after Mom passed away, Dad suffered a stroke that left him legally blind and unable to return to his home.
 My sister and I found ourselves even more unprepared for what we were about to face on this part of our journey - making Dad's long-term living and care arrangements, deciding to renovate or to sell his home, which one of us will he move in with; in addition, to taking him to doctor's visits, managing his finances, all the while having lives, husbands, children, full-time jobs of our own.